microsoft/r-server-fraud-detection/Powershell_Instructions.md

 ## Visualizing Results
 ---------------------

-You've now  uploaded and processed borrower and loan data, created models, evaluated the model and scored new data as described  [here](data-scientist.html).
+You've now  uploaded and processed transaction data, created models and evaluated the model  as described  [here](data-scientist.html).

 Let's look at our current results.
 Proceed to <a href="Visualize_Results.html">Visualizing Results with PowerBI</a>.